Nasheer-D/puma-poc/README.md

 * [Install Docker](https://docs.docker.com/engine/installation/)
 * [Angular-cli](https://github.com/angular/angular-cli) `npm install -g @angular/cli@latest`
 * For Windows in case it will not execute `npm install` correctly > `npm install -g windows-build-tools`

-### Configure Docker

-You need to share your C drive with docker.
-Go to `Docker > Settings > Shared Drives > Select C > Apply` - You will be asked to fill in your credentials.
-In case this doesn't work, follow [this guide](https://blogs.msdn.microsoft.com/stevelasker/2016/06/14/configuring-docker-for-windows-volumes/).

 ## Get started